nabaneetLahiri/django-blog/README.md

 ```
 blogged-basic is the name of app in heroku
 <br><br>
-Take note of value in 'Addon' field this is the name of heroku database 'postgresql-convex-45212'
+Take note of value in 'Add-on' field this is the name_of_Heroku_database 'postgresql-convex-45212'

 ```cli
 === DATABASE_URL